czbiohub-sf/cerebra/README.md

 ***find-aa-mutations:*** report amino-acid level SNPs and indels in each sample
 ***germline-filter:*** filter out common SNPs/indels between germline samples and samples of interest

 If you have access to germline vcfs for each of you samples, then the place to start is `germline-filter`.
-You'll have to give it a simple metadata file that maps germline sample names to experimental sample names.
-For example, if you have five experimental samples and two germline your metadata sheet might look like:
+You'll have to give it a simple metadata file (.csv) that maps germline sample names to experimental sample names.
+For example, if you have five experimental samples and two germline your metadata csv might look like:
 ```
 cell_id,patient_id
 sample1,gl_sample1